Teachers' Conference Weekend 21 - 23 July 2017

 The pronunciation is best approximated by the boldface syllables in “hummingbird”, “legitimate”, “some” with stress on the first syllable and glottalization of the two m consonants; in English, Həm'ləsəm' is rendered as Hemlesem.

-All accommodation is in a 3-room "suite" consisting of two single-occupancy bedrooms sharing a bathroom.
+All accommodation is in a 3-room "suite" consisting of two single-occupancy bedrooms and one bathroom shared by the two people in the two single bedrooms.
 Each room is electronically wired, and each floor has kitchen and lounge areas.
 Breakfast and dinner will be served in the nearby Totem Park cafeteria.
 Lunch will be served in The Nest (see below).